 - Today, huge players like Pinterest and Moz trust and use Elixir.

-In the last 10 years, Ruby and Python have been popular choices for the web.
+In the last 10 years, Ruby and Python have been popular choices for the web development.
 I believe that it is very probable that in a few years, Elixir will be the most popular language for new web projects.

 2012 – Julia (by Jeff Bezanson & Stefan Karpinski)